-Mail your request for payment together with any receipts to us at this address:
+Mail your request for payment together with any bills or paid receipts to us at this address:

 Express Scripts Attn: Medicare Part D P.O.
 Box 14718 Lexington, KY 40512-4718

 You must submit your claim to us within 36 months of the date you received the service, item, or drug.